 - Passed the doctoral preliminary examination.

-- Submitted a dissertation topic summary or proposal hearing form to the Graduate School.
+- Submitted an online dissertation topic summary or online proposal hearing form in the online Doctoral Milestones System.

 - Met residence requirements.